 Diabetes is a serious chronic disease that poses a major health problem.
 Nearly 30.3 million people in the United States (9.4% of the population) have diabetes.
 About one-third of these people do not know they have diabetes.
 Each year, 1.5 million new cases of diabetes are diagnosed.
 In Illinois, approximately 1.3 million (12.5% of the population) adults have diabetes, but roughly 341,000 of those don’t know they have diabetes.
 It is estimated that 84 million Americans have prediabetes, of which 3.6 million live in Illinois.
 Diabetes is the seventh leading cause of death nationally and in Illinois.

-Individuals with diabetes are at increased risk for heart disease, blindness, kidney failure, and lower extremity amputations (not related to injuries).
-Diabetes and its complications occur among all age, racial, and ethnic groups
+Individuals with diabetes are at an increased risk for heart disease, stroke, blindness, kidney failure, dental disease, and lower extremity amputations (not related to injuries).
+Diabetes and its complications occur among all age, racial, and ethnic groups.

 Type 1 – This type of diabetes can occur at any age, although it most often appears in childhood or during the teen years.
 With this form of diabetes, the body no longer makes insulin.
 Treatment for type 1 diabetes includes taking insulin and possibly another injectable medicine; making wise food choices; being physically active; taking aspirin daily, for some; and controlling blood pressure and cholesterol.